Come Celebrate Simon !

 Messiah sm 2 730x1024 - Hallelujah !

-This extraordinary oratorio, with its iconic Hallelujah chorus, its history of fund-raising for charity, and its frequent performance by countless choral societies, has reached further into the national consciousness than any other.
+This extraordinary Oratorio, with its iconic Hallelujah chorus, its history of fund-raising for charity, and its frequent performance by countless choral societies, has reached further into the national consciousness than any other.

 Messiah resonates at almost any point in the year.
 But it sits firmly in the minds of many as integral to their annual preparations for Christmas.